-Papaver somniferum pod with latex droplets.
-Image Pharmawiki.
+Opium poppy (Papaver somniferum) pod with latex droplets.
+Image Pharmawiki. |

 So where am I going with this?

 Dried Papaver somniferum pods and seeds.
-Source Wikipedia.
+Source Wikipedia. |

 How so, you ask?

-Well, we are all experts in our fields, but I emphasise “in our field”, not all fields, so what happens when say a medical historian is writing a book or paper on a disease or drug that they are studying and they wish to open their discussion with an historical overview?
+Well, we are all experts in our fields, but I emphasise “in our field”, not all fields, so what happens when say a medical historian is writing a book or paper on a drug that they are studying and they wish to open their discussion with an historical overview?
 The answer ought to be cross disciplinary interaction, ie: they talk to/read papers by someone who is an expert.

 More often than not, however, academics may refer to previous publications from their own field.
-These publications themselves may have also done this, and their predecessors, until one ends up at an original medical or historical text from say 1888, by some scholar who drew a long bow with very limited evidence.
+These publications themselves may have also done this, and their predecessors, until one ends up at an original medical or historical text from say 1888, by some scholar who drew a long bow with limited evidence.

 A telephone game that isn’t quite as amusing as the original.

-Invisibility, lol.
-This is from their Did You Know flier btw.
+Invisibility, lol....
+This is from their Did You Know flier btw. |

 Opium use in the Bronze Age Near East

 Two cultures are ubiquitously cited for the domestication and use of the opium poppy (Papaver somniferum) in antiquity: ancient Egypt and Sumer.
 These civilisations are cited ad infinitum in papers, books, the media, drug and herbal websites, the Wikipedia page included, and naturally in pseudoscience.
-Often Sumer is also credited with the first domestication of the plant.

 However, the only places it is almost impossible to find discussion of these claims is from their specialist fields: Egyptology and Assyriology.

-So much misinformation here - PBS News 1997 (accessed 2020) -
+So much misinformation here - PBS News 1997 (accessed 2020) - cited in “0pium (Ancient Use)” at Wikipedia. |

 Much as it would be convenient to shout “toeing the party line” and “it’s a conspiracy”, or argue that the geriatric professors who somehow control the universe are in denial about drugs and drug use, (ooh ... shocking), the solution is actually that both fields spend a lot of time studying this stuff and they can find no conclusive evidence to support these theories ...